How to set up the Kid-Safe Phone (or Tablet)

 Enter the password for your Wi-Fi network, then tap the Connect button.

-Once the automatic installation tasks have finished, you will land on the device's home screen.
+After the enrolment details screen, the device should land on the home screen.
 You'll need to wait a moment to continue the installation.

-Tap the Agree button on the Samsung Knox Notice page.
+When asked, tap the Agree button on the Samsung Knox Notice screen.

 Enter a name for this device, then tap the Next button.

-- If you don't have a Safe Surfer account, enter your details (to create an account as a parent/caregiver), tap the checkbox to agree to the Safe Surfer Terms of Use and Privacy Policy, and tap the Next button.
+- If you don't have a Safe Surfer account, to create an account as a parent/caregiver, enter your email address and tap the Next button.
+To continue creating an account, tap the tickbox to agree to the Safe Surfer Terms of Use and Privacy Policy, then tap the Next button.

-- If you already have a Safe Surfer account, tap the Sign in option, enter your login details, and tap the Next button.
+- If you already have a Safe Surfer account, to sign in as a parent/caregiver, enter your email address and tap the Next button.
+To continue signing in to your account, enter your login details, then tap the Log in button.

-Tap the checkbox found next to Set an admin PIN.
+Tap the tickbox found next to Set an admin PIN.

 Set a PIN for the Safe Surfer app, then tap the Confirm button.